Shivani1917/Shivani1917/README.md

 </div>

-<p align="justify">I am a student pursuing B.Voc(Web Designing) from Kalindi College(University of Delhi) & a creative, adaptable & flexible fresher who shows great versatility when it comes to learning new skills.
+<p align="justify">I am a student of B.Voc (Web Designing) from Kalindi College(University of Delhi) & a creative, adaptable & flexible fresher who shows great versatility when it comes to learning new skills.
 Every field of endeavor requires the application of creativity.
 As a member of a team, I have demonstrated my ability to work in collaboration during my last project in operations.</p>

 - ✍️ Current VGA Co-Lead at **Google Developer Student Club Kalindi**